From Chilterns Escarpment to Remote Interior

 Watlington Hill is a distinctive promontory on the Chilterns escarpment, with panoramic views over the Oxfordshire Vale.
 It was donated to the National Trust in the 1940s and is maintained for a variety of habitats, particularly high quality chalk grassland.
 It is one of the best sites for viewing red kites.
 The White Mark was cut in 1764 by Edward Horne to give the illusion of a spire on the Watlington parish church from his home.

-Turn left up the track.
+Turn sharp left up the track.
 After crossing another track, the one you have come on turns right.
 Instead keep steeply ahead and through a metal field gate to emerge into a grass field, named One Tree Hill.
 Continue straight uphill, heading towards a break in the trees on the skyline and passing a small, isolated yew tree on your right (the recently planted successor to the original One Tree).
 At the top of the hill look behind to see magnificent views, with Watlington Hill to the right and the Wittenham Clumps near Didcot Power Station to your left.

 Watlington Park and Lower Deans Wood